 ccmux: a cross-device tmux manager for AI coding agents

 I kept starting Claude Code on one machine and losing track of it.
-So I built a way to run all of them from anywhere - including my phone.
+So a couple of friends and I built a way to run all of them from anywhere, including my phone.

 One dashboard, five agent sessions across four projects, color-coded by state.
 Attach to one, then tour the rest.